-To request a PRP professionalism rating from a FCB faculty of staff you should begin with a well thought out and professional e-mail to the FCB faculty member.
+To request a professionalism rating from a FCB faculty of staff you should begin with a well thought out and professional e-mail to the FCB faculty or staff member.
 Your message should:

-- Include what you have learned about professionalism; and
+- Include what you have learned about professionalism

 - Be professionally written.

 If you do not get a response, then you should follow up in person during the professor’s office hours.
 Please note that participation for faculty is voluntary and so it is possible that some professors may not rate you when requested.

 Please note that you may only solicit one professionalism rating per FCB faculty or staff member.